 8. Star Wars: The Empire Strikes Back

-As the Star Wars universe continues to grow, the locations of the original trilogy have become iconic.
-This also includes the ice planet Hoth, on which the new secret base of the rebels is tracked down by the armed forces around Darth Vader in the fifth episode, “The Empire Strikes Back”.
+As the Star Wars universe continues to grow, the locations of the original trilogy have long since become iconic.
+This also includes the ice planet Hoth, on which the new secret base of the rebels is tracked down by Darth Vader's forces in The Empire Strikes Back.

-The legendary scenes in which Han Solo (Harrison Ford) and Luke Skywalker (Mark Hamill) have to brave both the cold and the onslaught of the Imperial All Terrain Armored Transports were filmed in Norway.
-In fact, it was in and around the village Finse on the edge of the glacier Hardangerjøkulen in 1979.
-There are various hiking trails around Lake Finsevatnet and the glacier area.
+The legendary scenes in which Han Solo (Harrison Ford) and Luke Skywalker (Mark Hamill) have to brave both the cold and the onslaught of the Imperial All Terrain Armoured Transports were filmed in Norway in 1979.
+In fact, it was in and around the village of Finse on the edge of the glacier Hardangerjøkulen.

 9. Ragnarök

 Odda is also a popular base for the famous hike to Trolltunga.
-The impressive rock formation is located ten kilometres northeast of the city and can also be seen in “Ragnarök”.
+The impressive rock formation is located ten kilometres northeast of the city and can also be seen in Ragnarök.

 10. Mission: Impossible – Fallout

-If you want to visit the film location where secret agent Ethan Hunt (Tom Cruise) is hanging from a cliff, you’re better off if you have no fear of heights.
-The battle scene between Hunt and villain John Lark (Henry Cavill) at the end of “Mission: Impossible – Fallout” takes place on the edge of a 600-metre-high razor-sharp cliff in the Himalayan mountains in Kashmir.
+If you want to visit the location where secret agent Ethan Hunt (Tom Cruise) is hanging from a cliff, you’re better off if you have no fear of heights.
+The battle scene between Hunt and villain John Lark (Henry Cavill) at the end of Mission: Impossible – Fallout takes place on the edge of a 600-metre-high razor-sharp cliff in the Himalayan mountains in Kashmir.

 In reality, the spectacular showdown was filmed on Preikestolen, the famous Pulpit Rock in Norway.
 On the shortest route, the hike to the plateau takes approximately two hours.
 The reward is a magnificent view of the Lysefjord.
-Alternatively, you can see Preikestolen from a boat that departs from the port of Stavanger.
+Alternatively, you can see Preikestolen from a boat that departs from Stavanger.

 Check out Norway's spectacular Mission: Impossible locations!